Why Short-Form Video Still Dominates Music Discovery (And How to Win)

 5. Collaborate with Influencers and Creators

-Influencer marketing remains highly effective.
-Partner with creators whose audience aligns with your target demographic.
+Influencer marketing remains highly effective, though the landscape has shifted toward valuing genuine engagement over follower counts.
+Partner with creators whose audience aligns with your target demographic and who demonstrate authentic enthusiasm for your music.
 Platforms like SpaceLoud continue to connect artists with influencers who will promote your music on TikTok, Instagram Reels, Snapchat, and more.
-Explore the impressive reach of their short-form video posts, where even micro-influencers with dedicated communities can make a substantial impact.
+Explore the impressive reach of their short-form video posts, where even micro-influencers with dedicated communities can make a substantial impact—often outperforming larger accounts in conversion rates.

 6. Utilize Platform-Specific Features